-All that said, there are a few options in terms of using a bread machine to work with sourdough:
+All that said, there are a few options for of using a bread machine to work with sourdough:

-- If you are planning to buy one, find one that will allow you to program a longer rise period and switch up the programming in the middle of a cycle so that you can determine when the best time to bake is.
-This should allow you to use the bread machine to mix the ingredients, knead the bread, allow it to rise, and bake it so long as you determine when the rising time is up.
+- If you are planning to buy a bread machine, find one that will allow you to program a longer rise period and change the programming in the middle of a cycle so you can determine the best time to bake.
+This should allow you to use the bread machine to mix the ingredients, knead the bread, allow it to rise, and bake it as long as you can determine when the rising time is up.

-- You can also, by trial and error, manipulate your bread machine to achieve a desired result.
-So, you might add your ingredients (starter, flour, water, salt, etc.), allow the machine to mix and knead and then turn it off.
-Then you could stop the machine and restart it on a new cycle with a 12 hour time delay.
+- You can also, by trial and error, manipulate your bread machine to achieve a particular result.
+So, you might add your ingredients (starter, flour, water, salt, etc.), allow the machine to mix and knead, then turn it off.
+Then you could stop the machine and restart it on a new cycle with a 12-hour time delay.
 This would have to be tried and tweaked to fit your starter’s rise time and your bread machine’s settings.

 If you are considering purchasing a bread machine you might want to instead consider purchasing a mixer that will do the mixing and kneading of the dough and will allow you to determine the rise time necessary before baking.